 Once I had heard a student mention about wild pink dolphins in Thailand, I put it to the top of my Thailand bucket list and made it my mission to seek these pink dolphins out.
 One of the things that continues to amaze me, even after three years of living in Thailand, is both the range of species and wildlife that lives here and also how quiet and untouched by tourism some areas still are.
-If you are looking for the real unseen Thailand without the built up hotels and crowds of tourists, then consider a visit to Nakhon Si Thammarat province.
+If you are looking for the real unseen Thailand with no tourists, then consider a visit to Nakhon Si Thammarat province.
 There is so much more that I want to explore here, so watch this space.
 I spent a weekend down in Khanom with the aim of seeing the pink dolphins and they did not disappoint!

 How and Where to see Pink Dolphins

 We arranged a private long tail boat with a local fisherman through our guesthouse.
 We had a basic and reasonably priced bungalow (around 600 baht) and down a small green path was the empty stretch of 4km Nadan beach, which I think must be the quietest beach in Thailand!
 Bear in mind because this is a non-touristy destination there will not be many options for restaurants and cafes.
 On Saturday and Sunday the place will be busier but weekdays there was nobody around, a great less touristy place in Thailand.

 For the pink dolphin trip, I recommend booking through your hotel.
 If you are lucky or in a group, there is a full day trip costing around 1000 that includes dolphin spotting, waterfalls and some small island exploring and lunch.
 It was so quiet that this tour did not have enough people to run, so my friend and I paid 700 baht each for a morning pink dolphin spotting boat trip.
 Turns out no-one else was on the boat so we ended up on a private long tail boat.
 Remember a tip goes a long way in Thailand and it is always appreciated (even though people may not show it at first!).